xXParm06Xx/Advanced-Python-Projects/OpenCV_vid_detection/README.md

-# 👁️ Real-Time Face Detection System
+# 👁️ Simple Face Detection System with OpenCV

 A lightweight Python application that uses OpenCV to detect faces, eyes, and smiles in real-time through your webcam.
 Perfect for learning computer vision basics or building upon for more advanced projects!